arangodb/docs-hugo/site/content/3.11/arangograph/security-and-access-control/_index.md

 ## Roles

 Operations on resources in ArangoGraph require zero (just an authentication) or more permissions.
 Since the number of permissions is large and very detailed, it is not practical to assign permissions directly to users.
 Instead, ArangoGraph uses **roles**.

 A role is a set of permissions.
 Roles can be bound to groups (preferably) or individual users.
-You can create such bindings for the respective organization, project or deployment policy.
+You can create such bindings for the respective organization, project, or deployment policy.

 There are predefined roles, but you can also create custom ones.